 Note about Impact of Pneumococcal Disease and Influenza

-Protection against the disease is especially important during influenza season because pneumococcal infection can be a serious complication of the flu.
-Ask your doctor about this if your adolescent child has an underlying medical condition that would put him or her at increased risk.
+Protection against the disease is especially important during influenza (flu) season because pneumococcal infection can be a serious complication of flu.
+Talk to a healthcare professional if your adolescent has an underlying medical condition that would put him or her at increased risk.